Electronic Trading Market Research

 Electronic Trading Market Research Vs Traditional Market Research

 Another distinct feature of electronic trading market research is its emphasis on regulatory compliance and cybersecurity.
-With the financial industry being one of the most heavily regulated sectors, and electronic trading platforms prime targets for cyber threats, market research in this field must encompass these critical areas to ensure that businesses are both compliant and secure.
+The financial industry is one of the most heavily regulated sectors, and electronic trading platforms are prime targets for cyber threats.
+Market research in this field must encompass these critical areas to ensure that businesses are both compliant and secure.

 What to Expect from Electronic Trading Market Research